walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity/README.md

 Transport implementations exchange complete bounded messages through the walt-owned SPI.
 Platform adapters must treat the message bytes as opaque and keep ISO parsing, cryptography, credential choice, trust, and disclosure decisions in common code.

+Reader-authentication scope is either `Document(index)` or `WholeRequest`; only a valid authentication result carries verified evidence and an application trust decision.
+Consent previews, capability snapshots, and trust policy retain owned collections and return detached collection views.
+Request contexts reconstruct decoded projections from their original exact bytes, preserving signed and transcript encodings when a consumer modifies a projection.

+The deterministic loopback fixtures live in `src/commonTestFixtures/kotlin` and are included only by consumer test source sets.
+Production transport kinds describe actual supported bearers.